ZhuoranLu/Bias-detection-annotation/README.md

 * `textId` Int.
 The unique ID of the text annotated.
 * `prediction` Str.
 The subject's annotation of whether the text is Biased or Non-biased.
 * `label` Str.
 The expert's annotation of whether the text is Biased or Non-biased.
+* `leaning` Str.
+The expert's annotation of whether the text is left-leaning or right-leaning.
 * `stance` Str.
 The subject's self-reported political leaning: (1) democrats (2) republican (3) neutral